sodadata/docs/soda-cl/failed-row-samples.md

 This second example uses a `scan context` to read data from, or write data to a scan.
 This enables users to build some data structure in the custom sampler, then use it after scan execution.

-For example, you can use `scan context` to - an example use is to build a DataFrame that contains unique failed row samples (as opposed to standard failed row samples Soda collects per check and which can contain the same sample rows in different checks).

-You can also use `scan context` to pass data to a scan and make it available during execution so as to provide additional context that helps to build a meaningful result using filters, for example.
+For example, you can use `scan context` to build a DataFrame that contains unique failed row samples (as opposed to standard failed row samples Soda collects per check and which can contain the same sample rows in different checks).
+You can also use `scan context` to pass data to a scan and make it available during execution so as to provide additional context that helps to build a meaningful results using filters, for example.

 ```python
 from soda.scan import Scan